THE CATCH IN THE SNIB

 to know the art of conversation

-but I think he overdid it.
+but I think he rather overdid it.

 I suppose it was his way